hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 Big Titty Vampire GF
 --------------
 ```
-open up my veins and drain them dry
+open veins and drain them dry
 darling I love you, its no lie
 hope its just enough to get you by
-all that I ask is that you try
+all I ask is that you try

 suck the life right out of me
 how I show my love, you see